dondenoncourt/aws_ses_bounce_mini_app/README.md

 ![Alt text](/public/images/sns_subscription_request_bounce.png?raw=true)

 Click the Close button on that popup and note the SubscriptionId column on the page still says “PendingConfirmation.”
-Click refresh and, if your application was available to response to the URL specified in the endpoint, the SubscriptionId should be set to a value like:
+Click refresh and, if your application was available to successfully respond to the URL specified in the bounce endpoint, the SubscriptionId should be set to a value like:

 **arn:aws:sns:us-east-1:294894041652:bounce:30e9ca4b-0723-4078-86a5-0d1d2573d101**